YanhaoWu/STSSL/README.md

 Then for fine-tuning:

-you can just run train_downstream.py which is in tools, remember to modify the paramters of path : )
+you can just run train_downstream.py which is in tools, remember to adjust the learning rate: )

 Of course, you can also refer to **[SegContrast](https://github.com/PRBonn/segcontrast)**